seL4/docs/Hardware/HiKey/index.md

   1. Use the arrow keys to scroll down to Serial port setup and press enter
-  2. Press 'a' to start editting the Serial Device
+  2. Press 'a' to start editing the Serial Device
   3. Rename the serial device to /dev/ttyUSBX where X is the observed number
   4. Press 'esc' twice and select Save setup as dfl